simulot/immich-go/readme.md

   * For **.tgz** files (compressed tar archives), you'll need to decompress all the files into a single folder before importing.
 When using the import tool, don't forget the `-google-photos` option.
   * You can remove any unwanted files or folders from your takeout before importing.
 Immich-go might warn you about missing JSON files, but it should still import your photos successfully.
   * Restarting an interrupted import won't cause any problems and it will resume the work where it was left.
+  * Use `-google-photos` and `-youtube` on separate runs; you cannot import both types of data simultaneously

 For insights into the reasoning behind this alternative to `immich-cli`, please read the motivation [here](docs/motivation.md).